 Today, the town is a popular destination for people who enjoy medieval travel.
 Its pride comes from Copernicus and its local specialty of gingerbread.
 There’s a lot of cool things to do in Torun!

 One site you have to check out is the ruins of the Teutonic castle.
 They are very ruined but the site dates back to the 13th century and there’s a lot of information about Teutonic castles available there.
-Part of the castle is a room full of medieval torture devices that were found at the castle.
+Part of the castle is a room full of medieval torture devices that were found at the site.
 Additionally, they have a lot of events and additional offerings such as jousting tournaments and archery lessons!
 I so badly wanted a lesson in archery but there was a wind storm the day I visited.
 Just my luck!
 However it was still a cool visit.

 One of other important sites in Torun is the Nicolas Copernicus house, which is a museum on his life as well as medieval life in Torun.
 It’s housed in Copernicus’ home!
 Also be sure to stop by the Old Town Hall.
 You can climb the tower to the top for great views of the city, and there’s also a small museum on the history of Torun to visit.

 One of the more fun things to do is visit the Gingerbread Museum, where you can make your own gingerbread in medieval style (which unfortunately you can’t eat).
 You can then decorate another piece of gingerbread for a few zloty extra.
+You can eat that gingerbread.
 Tickets must be bought in advance because they sell out!
 Also there is only 1 demonstration in English each day.
-This is not to be confused with the Museum of Torun Gingerbread.
+This museum is not to be confused with the Museum of Torun Gingerbread.
 I didn’t visit but the website makes it seem like it’s more informative about the development and trade of gingerbread in Torun, and the Gingerbread Museum more gave a brief overview.
 However Gingerbread Museum is the more popular of the two.

 Torun also has gingerbread beer!
 You can get it at a few places but one brewery that has it is Jan Olbracht.
 If you contact them in advance, you may even be able to take a tour of the brewery – yet another fun thing to do in Torun.

 If you have extra time, you can go to Platforma widokowa/Panorama Torunia across the river and get some good shots of Torun.
 However note that the walk is much longer than it seems to be on a map, so it’s not exactly a quick stop.
+It took me about half an hour to get to the other side of the bridge from central Torun, and then you need to go back towards the water.

 For anyone who enjoys history, I highly recommend spending a day in Torun.
 There’s a lot of unique and fun things to do and it’s a city to remember.